dotlang/language/doc/RFE.md

 no. against our rule of separation of data from behavior. but, we can define a function to create instance of the struct. and inside that function we can implement that logic.
-`x = Point{....}` this can call a function to create/post-process a new instance of Point.
+`x = Point{....}` this can call a function to create/post-process a new instance of Point. maybe we can use custom casting function.

+? - What are top examples of apps that must be written in dotLang?
+- app server
+- web server
+- database
+- jq
+...?